Turks and Caicos Kayaking

 Kayak Types and Equipment

 Most resorts and vacation villas have basic, plastic sit-on-top ocean kayaks.
-These feature an enclosed hull, so they are difficult to sink, and are quite stable.
+These feature an enclosed hull, making them difficult to sink, and are quite stable.
 On the downside, they don’t paddle very fast and can be rough in any level of chop.
 Paddles are typically the generic aluminum shaft adjustable variety.
 Many of the resort kayaks are made by Hobie, of Hobie Cat fame.

 Glass-bottom and clear kayaks have become very popular in recent years, for both eco-tours and lifestyle drone photo shoots.
 Clear kayaks provide a somewhat limited ability to see what’s under the water’s surface.